FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/biology/biology_48.md

 ---
 title: "Why does evolution always lead to more advanced species?"
-summary: "Evolution doesn't always lead to "advanced" species.
+summary: "Evolution doesn't always lead to 'advanced' species.
 It's about adapting to environments, sometimes leading to traits like the Texas blind salamander's loss of eyes, which is not progress from a broader view. #evolution #biology #adaptation"
 author: "Dr. Abigail Parker"
 degree: "PhD in Neuroscience, University of Bristol"
 tutor_type: "IB Biology Tutor"